welingtoncb/site-word-press/wp-content/plugins/microthemer/readme.txt

 == Changelog ==

+= 5.8.3.3 (Oct 28th, 2019) =

+# Bugs fixed
+* History 'time ago' could be wrong for some WP configurations.

+= 5.8.3.2 (Oct 23rd, 2019) =

+# Bugs fixed
+* Another issue with Sass auto-prefixing.

+= 5.8.3.1 (Oct 21st, 2019) =

+# Bugs fixed
+* Sass selectors with nested media queries caused an error due to recent vendor prefix update not accounting for selectors inside custom breakpoints.

+= 5.8.3.0 (Oct 19th, 2019) =

+# Bugs fixed
+* PHP error with older versions: unexpected ']' in tvr-microthemer.php on line 3017.

+= 5.8.2.9 (Oct 14th, 2019) =

+# Bugs fixed
+* New vendor prefixes for Sass were added twice if using the Ui fields.

+= 5.8.2.8 (Oct 14th, 2019) =

+# Improvement
+* Vendor prefixes also supported when Sass is enabled.

+= 5.8.2.7 (Oct 9th, 2019) =

+# Bugs fixed
+* Regression caused by 5.8.2.5 update.
+CSS on the full code editor was not written to the active-styles.css stylesheet.

+= 5.8.2.6 (Oct 9th, 2019) =

+# Bugs fixed
+* Improved compatibility with LearnPress.

+= 5.8.2.5 (Oct 8th, 2019) =

+# Bugs fixed
+* Removed uses of PHP trim() function inside empty() function for compatibility with older versions of PHP.

 = 5.8.2.4 (Sept 20th, 2019) =

 # Bugs fixed
 * Auto-generated selector names could be blank if the selector id started with an underscore.
 This affected the Oxygen page builder.

 = 5.8.2.3 (Sept 14th, 2019) =